Reducing & Reusing & Recycling

 Thailand: Bangkok Patana School

-They are educating the school community about appropriate waste disposable and have instituted a recycling bin system.
-Students also participate in beach clean ups, removing large amounts of plastic from the shore and reefs. .
+The students are educating the school community about appropriate waste disposable and have instituted a recycling bin system.
+Students also participate in beach clean ups, removing large amounts of plastic from the shore and reefs.

 Indonesia: Schools in the Banda Islands